top of page

 The Risks of Last-Minute Planning for Maternity/Paternity Leave

-Delaying Maternity or Paternity cover arrangements can have several negative consequences, including:
+Delaying maternity or paternity cover arrangements can have several negative consequences, including:

 1. Sales Performance Decline